Kaiji Tang

-Kaiji Tang (/ˈkeɪdʒi/ KAY-jee) (唐凱吉; born January 25, 1984), also known as Kaiji Von Tang, is a Chinese-born voice actor who is based in Los Angeles, California.
+Kaiji Tang (/ˈkeɪdʒi/ KAY-jee) (唐凱吉; born January 25, 1984), also known as Kaiji Von Tang, is a Chinese voice actor who is based in Los Angeles, California.

 Biography

 Tang graduated from the University of California, Riverside with a degree in theatre.
 He comes from a theatrical background and moved to Los Angeles in 2007 to do commercial work.
 He starred in commercials for Garmin GPS and The Discovery Channel.
 After appearing in a cult-classic movie called Zombie Strippers as a zombie, he auditioned for a podcast for a dubbing studio and was eventually hired.
 Ever since then, he has found success in finding roles for anime and video game characters.
 Tang has stated that he never set out to do voice work and it all came later on in his life.
 Tang enjoys his profession and likes contributing to the video game industry as he compares video games to novels.
 Tang hosts the YouTube channel Voices of Gaming.